kubevirt/kubevirt.github.io/_posts/2018-06-21-Run-Istio-with-kubevirt.markdown

 Istio provides an easy way to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more, without requiring any changes in service code.
 You add Istio support to services by deploying a special sidecar proxy throughout your environment that intercepts all network communication between microservices, configured and managed using Istio’s control plane functionality.

 ## Bookinfo application

 A simple application that displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.

 The Bookinfo application is broken into four separate microservices:

-productpage.
+- `productpage`.
 The productpage microservice calls the details and reviews microservices to populate the page.

-details.
+- `details`.
 The details microservice contains book information.

-reviews.
+- `reviews`.
 The reviews microservice contains book reviews.
 It also calls the ratings microservice.

-ratings.
+- `ratings`.
 The ratings microservice contains book ranking information that accompanies a book review.

 ![Bookinfo-application](../assets/2019-06-21-Run-Istio-with-kubevirt/Bookinfo.png)